 When you are 16, we will put your name down for a council flat.
 For you first property as a care leaver you will be viewed as in ‘priority need’ for a council property or other social landlord.

-To be offered a council flat will be dependent on you being able to maintain the tenancy and be in education, employment or training.
+Being offered a council flat will be dependent on you being able to maintain the tenancy and be in education, employment or training.